-The Central Administration Agent is entitled to refuse any subscription, transfer or conversion application in whole or in part for any reason, and may in particular prohibit or limit the sale, transfer or conversion of shares to individuals or corporate bodies in certain countries if such transaction might be detrimental to the Investment Company or result in the shares being held directly or indirectly by a Prohibited Person (as defined below) or if such subscription, transfer or conversion in the relevant country is in contravention of the local applicable laws.
-The subscription, transfer or conversion for shares and any future transactions shall not be processed until the information required by the Central Administration Agent, included but not limited to know your customer and anti-money laundering checks, is received.
+The UCI Administrator is entitled to refuse any subscription, transfer or conversion application in whole or in part for any reason, and may in particular prohibit or limit the sale, transfer or conversion of shares to individuals or corporate bodies in certain countries if such transaction might be detrimental to the Investment Company or result in the shares being held directly or indirectly by a Prohibited Person (as defined below) or if such subscription, transfer or conversion in the relevant country is in contravention of the local applicable laws.
+The subscription, transfer or conversion for shares and any future transactions shall not be processed until the information required by the UCI Administrator, included but not limited to know your customer and anti-money laundering checks, is received.

-Redemption and exchange of shares
+16 Redemption and exchange of shares

-1. The shareholders are entitled at all times to apply for the redemption of their shares at the net asset value per share, if applicable less a redemption charge ("redemption price"), in accordance with Article 12(4) of the Articles.
-Shares will only be redeemed on a valuation day.
-If a redemption fee is payable, the maximum amount of this redemption fee for each sub-fund is contained in the relevant Annex to this Prospectus.
+The shareholders are entitled at all times to apply for the redemption of their shares at the net asset value per share, if applicable less a redemption charge ("redemption price"), in accordance with Article 12(4) of the Articles.
+Shares will only be redeemed on a Valuation Day.
+If a redemption fee is payable, the maximum amount of this redemption fee for each sub-fund is contained in the relevant Supplement.